pingcap/docs/op-guide/ansible-deployment.md

 + 3 TiKV instances
 + 3 PD instances

+> **Note:**
+>
-**Note:** For remote connections, add the `-k` (lower case) parameter if the password is needed to connect to the managed node.
+> - For remote connections, add the `-k` (lower case) parameter if the password is needed to connect to the managed node.
 But if the mutual authentication is already set up, you don't need to add the `-k` parameter.

-**Note:** If the `pump`/`drainer` services are running in the cluster, it is recommended to stop the `drainer` service first before the rolling update.
+> - If the `pump`/`drainer` services are running in the cluster, it is recommended to stop the `drainer` service first before the rolling update.
 The rolling update of the TiDB service automatically updates the `pump` service.

 7.1.
 Download the binary